ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-01.md

 #### Implementers Provision Domain is a SCIM Client
 The implementer's domain acts as the SCIM Client and is the authority for regular attributes, such as first name, last name, home address, etc., of a user.
 These attributes are created and updated by the Provision Domain, which functions as the Resource Manager (RM), Resource Creator (RC), and Resource Updater (RU).
 The application is the authority for one or more specific SCIM Resource Object Attribute (SROA), such as the email address of a given user.
 This means the application will serve as the Resource Manager (RM), Resource Creator (RC), and Resource Updater (RU) for those specific attributes only.
 In this use case, since the Provision Domain is always the SCIM Client and the application is always the SCIM Server, the Active Push method will be used for the regular attributes of the SCIM Resource Object (SRO).
-The Active/Delta Pull method will be used to retrieve the specialized Resource Attributes that are the responsibility of the application.
+The Active/Delta Pull method will be used to retrieve the specialized SCIM Resource Object Attribute (SROA) that are the responsibility of the application.

 ~~~
                                               Application